 - Written and verbal communication.

 It should be fine and in line with your business culture.
-Timely and grammatically correct replies, though you don’t have to be a grammar-nazi.
+Timely and grammatically correct replies mean a lot, though you don’t have to be a grammar-nazi.
 Discussing the scope of the app project via Skype, asking questions and clearing things up.
-This is above all crucial when outsourcing app development.
+The points mentioned above are crucial in outsourcing app development.

 A responsive candidate, an eager to communicate candidate, a more responsive that others candidate is a good choice.
 If he/she can reply to your requests quickly, or despite the time difference, that is great.

 High skills and competence is one thing, integrity and basic code of honor is another.
 These are, of course, human qualities we are talking about.
-If your candidate refuses to give out details on his similar project under NDA, for example, you should understand he’s doing the right thing.
+For example, if your candidate refuses to give out details of his similar project under NDA, you should understand he’s doing the right thing.